 The open Web is built using a number of technologies.
 Below you'll find links to our reference material for each of them.

-- HyperText Markup Language is the language used to describe and define the content of a Web page in a structured format.
+- HyperText Markup Language (HTML) is used to describe and define the content of a webpage.

-- Cascading Style Sheets are used to describe the appearance of Web content.
+- Cascading Style Sheets (CSS) are used to describe the appearance or presentation of content on a webpage.

 - Web APIs

 - Web Application Programming Interfaces (Web APIs) are used to perform a variety of tasks, such as manipulating the DOM, playing audio or video, or generating 3D graphics.

 - The Web API interface reference lists all the object types you can use while developing for the web.